daveliepmann/from-java-to-clojure/README.md

 # From Java To Clojure
-From Java To Clojure - Your Cheat Sheet For Java To Clojure
+Your Cheat Sheet For Clojurizing Java

 ---